mheap/nexmo-developer/_use_cases/en/retrieve-conversation-details.md

 python3 app.py
 ```

-## Call your Nexmo Number
+## Call your Vonage Number

-Dial your Nexmo Number with phone 1 (Alice).
+Dial your Vonage Number with phone 1 (Alice).
 The inbound call is forwarded to your second phone, phone 2 (Bob).
 Answer the call on phone 2 (Bob).
 Do not cancel the call at this point.

 Now check the logging produced by your webhook server.
 You should see something similar to: